maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 ![](rmarkdowns/2_tidslig_udvikling_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 You should now have a graph dipicting the timely dispersion of tweets in your dataset.

-# Who remembers

-## How many of the tweets from our data are created by verified accounts
+We will now proceed with the binary distinctive features.

+# Explorations of binary relations in a dataset
+HVORFOR ER DET VIGTIGT hva

+## Example of a binary exploration: Twitter data

 In this first example of data processing you will take each step of it to show the logic of the pipe (`%>%`) in R. Once you get a hold of this